 - BTW, apparently, in 1994, we could not take good screenshots of anything, either that or bit rot.
 But here are some photos I recently recovered.
 It kills me that I had an actual HD video of the ride but I brought it to a gig and lost it — curse you Zombie!

-The last image here is simple but interesting.
 We learned quickly that people were cognitively overloaded in VR and they tended to simply blow right past the great interactive 3D animated characters we built for them, like drunken drivers.
 So we invented a system called “weenie wires” that made the ride a cross between something totally free-form and a dark-ride where you’re on rails.
 You could always choose where to go, but we’d nudge you in the right direction and help you have more fun.

 I’m reminded of this because my friend JWalt, who did so much work on the Weenie Wires, went on to win an academy award for his work in previsualizing movies.
 He now tours the country doing a one-man interactive show.
 He and I also built what might be the first 60fps full-body motion capture system for pupeteering “skeletally retargeted” 3D characters in real-time.
 Kinect uses a nice improvement on the idea — and it finally gets rid of those damn wires.